mylesj/with-iterator/README.md

 } = require('with-iterator')
 ```

-By default if not passed a factory (function), any input is assigned
+By default if not passed a factory function, any input is assigned
 an iterator that yields itself, if it isn't already iterable - else
 it is unchanged.